LIFE IS GRANDS

 For Many Generations

-Lord willing and the creek don’t rise – as my Great-Grandma Sadie used to say – I will have many grandchildren, and they will all get to sleep in the Denney bassinet.
+Lord willing and the creek don’t rise – as my Great-Grandma Sadie used to say – my grandchildren will all get to sleep in the Denney bassinet.
 I hope that many generations will eat Aunt Mabel’s pie crust, and I plan on saving a few special keepsakes for each of them to remember me by.
-But most of all, I pray that our Christian faith will be passed on for many generations.
+But most of all, I pray that our faith will be passed on for many generations.